Nazi Germany: Turning point and collapse

 Losses continued to mount after Stalingrad, leading to a sharp reduction in the popularity of the Nazi Party and deteriorating morale.
 Soviet forces continued to push westward after the failed German offensive at the Battle of Kursk in the summer of 1943.
 By the end of 1943, the Germans had lost most of their eastern territorial gains.
 In Egypt, Field Marshal Erwin Rommel's Afrika Korps were defeated by British forces under Field Marshal Bernard Montgomery in October 1942.
-The Allies landed in Sicily in July 1943 and in Italy in September.
+The Allies landed in Sicily in July 1943 and were on the Italian peninsula by September.
 Meanwhile, American and British bomber fleets based in Britain began operations against Germany.
 Many sorties were intentionally given civilian targets in an effort to destroy German morale.
 The bombing of aircraft factories as well as Peenemünde Army Research Center, where V-1 and V-2 rockets were being developed and produced, were also deemed particularly important.
 German aircraft production could not keep pace with losses, and without air cover the Allied bombing campaign became even more devastating.
 By targeting oil refineries and factories, they crippled the German war effort by late 1944.

 On 6 June 1944, American, British, and Canadian forces established a front in France with the D-Day landings in Normandy.
 On 20 July 1944, Hitler survived an assassination attempt.
 He ordered brutal reprisals, resulting in 7,000 arrests and the execution of more than 4,900 people.
 The failed Ardennes Offensive (16 December 1944 – 25 January 1945) was the last major German offensive on the western front, and Soviet forces entered Germany on 27 January.
 Hitler's refusal to admit defeat and his insistence that the war be fought to the last man led to unnecessary death and destruction in the war's closing months.
 Through his Justice Minister Otto Georg Thierack, Hitler ordered that anyone who was not prepared to fight should be court-martialed, and thousands of people were executed.
 In many areas, people surrendered to the approaching Allies in spite of exhortations of local leaders to continue to fight.
 Hitler ordered the destruction of transport, bridges, industries, and other infrastructure—a scorched earth decree—but Armaments Minister Albert Speer prevented this order from being fully carried out.